comp4020-agentic-coding-studio/comp4020-ass1-NikhilaGurusinghe/reflections/assignment-1.md

 1. What was the breakthrough that moved the work forward?
+I think the breakthrough that moved my work forwards was again looking at online guides and that sort of things (this was before i switched to using LLMs as there was a time I wasn't but then I just ran out of time so I had to us it).
+Also looking online at similar sites, similar resources for css styling inspo etc. and then translating that into something into tailwind classes really helped me as it allowed for a more cohesive style.

 2. What did this work change about who I want to be as a software developer?
+I used a lot of LLMs in this one (never agentically though) and I tried to review as much as I could, although its honestly a bit tiring with the amount of stuff that comes out of it.
+I didn't need to really "vibe code" in the sense I just say a broad thing and let it go, I was using very focused prompts and that seemed to work better than expected.
+In the future I would spend more time/allocate more time so I don't need to use an LLM as I feel like I didn't really learn anything new/practice my front-end skills too much.